Issue with Certification Training

 - Most certification courses are dominated by learning definitions of terms and putting them into exam question context.
 Often a huge proportion of the course is dedicated to this.
-It is a more an exercise is memory retention than skills development.
+It is more an exercise in memory retention than skills development.

 - If you look at question 3 of this sample paper, answers A-C are all a subset of project risk management and “D” is the aim of project risk management – is that what ‘best’ describes it?
 This is not an isolated example and the same issue occurs on many UK-based certification exams.
 On the same paper question 1 is very poor – A, B, C and D are all recipients of ‘communication’ and the ‘correct’ answer is just the application of definitions (e.g. is a stakeholder inside or outside the core project team, in your language?).
 However given the level of this qualification there is something very wrong if any experienced project manager should be able to get question 1 right 100% of the time without the need for a manual or a training course.

 - The MSP certification course contains a ‘rule’ that projects cannot deliver benefits, only programmes can.
 This ‘rule’ is total rubbish.

 - Unless there is independant evidence that a supplier delivers a course that achieves both aims.